Coko-Foundation/Kotahi/FAQ.md

 Each selected field or comment (if it is not empty) will be published as a separate Hypothes.is annotation.
 An annotation can be updated or deleted by modifying the contents of the field or deselecting the "Publish" checkbox, and pressing the "Publish" button again.

+#### Ordering of published annotations

+Threaded discussion comments are published first, in date order; then submission form fields (in the order they appear in the form); then decision form fields (in the order they appear in the form).

+This ordering can be overridden by adding `HYPOTHESIS_REVERSE_FIELD_ORDER=true` to the `.env` file.
+This will not change the ordering of threaded discussion comments, but will reverse the order of all other annotations.
+This is occasionally useful if you wish fields to appear with a top-to-bottom ordering within the context of a bottom-to-top chronological listing (e.g. if annotations will become TRiP listings).

 Note that publishing of review fields to hypothes.is is not yet supported, but is coming soon.

 ## API